DavidAnson/markdownlint/doc/Rules.md

 set the `code_blocks` parameter to `false`.
 Code blocks and spans are included by default since handling of tabs by Markdown tools can be inconsistent (e.g., using 4 vs. 8 spaces).

+When code blocks are scanned (e.g., by default or if `code_blocks` is `true`), the `ignore_code_languages` parameter can be set to a list of languages that should be ignored (i.e., hard tabs will be allowed, though not required).
+This makes it easier for documents to include code for languages that require hard tabs.

 By default, violations of this rule are fixed by replacing the tab with 1 space character.
 To use a different number of spaces, set the `spaces_per_tab`